risi-kondor/Snob2/python/doc/source/intro.rst

 #.
 Run ``python setup.sty install`` in the ``python`` directory to compile the package and install it on your
    system.

-To use Snob2 in Python, import the corresponding modules as usual by issuing the commands ``import cnine`` and ``import Snob2``.
+To use Snob2 in Python, import the corresponding modules as usual by ``import Snob2``.
 In the following we also assume that ``from Snob2 import *`` has also been issued to avoid having to prefix all classes with ``Snob2.``.

-..
-   This loads to the `Snob2` module and initializes the various static datastructures used by the package.

 ******